 The Virginia Tech Early Engineering Mentoring (VTEEM) Program assists incoming first-year students with their graduate college transition.

-New Horizons Graduate Scholars Peer Mentoring Program assists incoming first year students with their graduate college transition by providing positive academic, professional, and social environments outside of the classroom.
-NHGS peer mentors are selected and trained to offer academic advice and guidance to incoming students while providing their own student perspective on the College of Engineering experience.
-The New Horizons Graduate Scholars program also provides a series of academic and professional workshops for peer mentees and peer mentors.
+VTEEM peer mentors provide positive academic, professional, and social environments outside of the classroom.
+They're selected and trained to offer academic advice and guidance to incoming students while providing their own student perspective on the College of Engineering experience.

-The NHGS peer mentor position offers exceptional students the opportunity to be both leaders on campus and mentors to new students participating in the NHGS program.
+The VTEEM peer mentor position offers exceptional students the opportunity to be both leaders on campus and mentors to new students in the College of Engineering’s Graduate School.
 Mentors are committed to helping their students adjust to life at Virginia Tech.

 If you are interested in making a positive impact on first-year students and helping others to avoid some of the mistakes you made during your first year at Virginia Tech, please read the “Responsibilities,” “Benefits,” and “Application Requirements” sections below:

 - Serve as an energetic and enthusiastic volunteer to help first-year students succeed at Virginia Tech and the College of Engineering

 - Provide assistance and support for first-year students with a focus on a smooth transition, acclimation, and a sense of belonging